dylan-lang/opendylan/documentation/library-reference/source/system/locators.rst

    :value name: An instance of :drm:`false-or(<string>) <<string>>`.

    :description:

      This is typically the last component of the locator's path but can be different for some specializations.

 .. method:: locator-name
    :specializer: <mailto-locator>

+   Returns the email address of this locator.

+   :parameter locator: an instance of :class:`<mailto-locator>`
+   :value name: An instance of :drm:`<string>`

+.. method:: locator-name
+   :specializer: <mailto-locator>